NVIDIA/spark-rapids/docs/get-started/best-practices.md

 Note: AQE's Coalescing Post Shuffle Partitions feature could have different behaviors in different Spark 3.x versions.
 For example, in Spark 3.1.3, `spark.sql.adaptive.coalescePartitions.minPartitionNum` by default is set to `spark.sql.shuffle.partitions`(default value=200).
 However in Spark 3.2 or 3.3, `minPartitionNum` does not exist any more.
-So always check the correct version of Spark doc.
+So always check the correct version of the Spark documentation.

 ### 5. Reduce columnar batch size and file reader batch size